top of page

 • Natural disasters: Properties located in areas prone to natural disasters like floods, hurricanes, and earthquakes are at a higher risk of damage and disruption.
 Droughts impact real estate as well- they can lower property values and slowly cause damage to the foundation of buildings.

 • Climate change: The effects of climate change, such as rising sea levels and extreme weather events, can have a significant impact on coastal properties and properties located in areas susceptible to wildfires.
-Moreover, the heightened energy requirements during the summer months pose a risk to the energy grid, potentially resulting in blackouts or brownouts in specific regions.
-This situation could prove troublesome for industries that heavily depend on constant and abundant energy supply around the clock, such as data centers, warehouses, and pharmaceutical storage facilities.
+The heightened energy requirements during the summer months pose a risk to the energy grid, potentially resulting in blackouts or brownouts in specific regions.

 • Preservation: Real estate development often clashes with state and local environmental preservation efforts.
 Developers must take into account the presence of floodplains, wetlands, conservation areas, and wildlife when undergoing a development project.

-• Land and Water Contamination: Property contamination can originate on the site or from the activities from the current or previous owners, or from off-site sources.
+• Land and Water Contamination: Property contamination can originate on the site from the activities of the current or previous owners, or from off-site sources.
 For instance, a property located in an area where oil & gas development is prevalent can become contaminated with oil and gas wastes and byproducts in the water and soil sources.

 LandApp provides the location of Superfund sites, contaminated sites, abandoned wells, and underground tanks across the U.S. for just $10 per month.
 Easily assess any property's potential contamination risk using LandApp's contamination data and risk indexes: